Dawn Heiman, AuD

 Use a clinician-recommended softener for several days before a scheduled cleaning if you tend to form hard plugs.

-If advised by your provider and you have no eardrum perforation or tubes, gentle warm-water rinsing in the shower can help maintenance.
+If advised by your provider and you have no eardrum perforation or tubes, gentle warm-water rinsing in the shower can help with maintenance.

 Limit canal “poking and prodding.”
 Follow the rule: nothing smaller than your elbow in your ear.